OSR Reboot Inaugural Meeting

 "The ideas shared in this meeting complement the policy work led by AIC to advocate ways to increase the area grown domestically in the face of current challenges, and we look forward to ramping up these efforts over the coming months."

-The 1-hour 45-minute session wrapped up with a discussion featuring comments from Mark Nightingale of Elsoms Seeds, who emphasized the need to mitigate risks for farmers, and Paul Barton of the Bee Farmers Association, who voiced support for the initiative, noting the decline in OSR is highly problematic for many bee farmers.
+The 1-hour 45-minute session wrapped up with a discussion featuring comments from Mark Nightingale of Elsoms Seeds, who emphasised the need to mitigate risks for farmers, and Paul Barton of the Bee Farmers Association, who voiced support for the initiative, noting the decline in OSR is highly problematic for many bee farmers.

 To highlight the industry representation we’ve provided a short analysis of the attendees below: